 - Drinking on the boat at any time (Even at anchor) is strictly forbidden, and no person on board may be impired.

-- Maximum of 5 persons may be on the boat, and minimum of 2.
+- Maximum of 5 persons may be on the boat.
 One of these persons must be the fleet member, who will remain responsible for the boat and its operation at all times.